mj3b/cdfi-framework/README.md

 ## The SAICRED Project

-The CDFI Framework was built as the evaluation governance layer of **SAICRED** (Standard for Assessing AI for Catholic Reliability and Doctrinal Fidelity), a three-person research project.
+> **SAICRED** — Standard for Assessing AI for Catholic Reliability and Doctrinal Fidelity
+>

-SAICRED was originated by [Filip Ponulak, PhD](https://www.linkedin.com/in/filipponulak/), who identified the gap — no systematic way to evaluate how faithfully AI models represent Catholic doctrine — and designed the framework to fill it.
-The SAICRED white paper (February 2026) specified the benchmark's purpose, scope, eight evaluation metrics, five use-case categories, and eight-step methodology.
-That document is the intellectual foundation the entire project rests on.
+> Originated by [Filip Ponulak, PhD](https://www.linkedin.com/in/filipponulak/), who identified
+> the gap — no systematic way to evaluate how faithfully AI models represent Catholic doctrine —
+> and designed the framework to fill it.
+The SAICRED white paper (v2.0, February 2026) specified
+> the benchmark's purpose, scope, eight evaluation metrics, five use-case categories, and
+> eight-step methodology.

+The CDFI Framework is the evaluation governance layer of that project.
+Three roles built it.

 | Role | Person | Contribution |
 |------|--------|-------------|